Owen Wister

-Early life
+Early life and education

-Owen Wister was born on July 14, 1860, in Germantown, a neighborhood in the northwestern part of Philadelphia, Pennsylvania.
-His father, Owen Jones Wister, was a wealthy physician raised at Grumblethorpe in Germantown.
-He was a distant cousin of Sally Wister through his descent from John Wister (born Johannes Wüster) (1708–1789), brother of Caspar Wistar.
-His mother, Sarah Butler Wister, was the daughter of Fanny Kemble, a British actress, and Pierce Mease Butler.
-Pierce Mease Butler, heir to a fabulous fortune, was a notorious profligate, gambler, and slaveowner.
-In 1906 Wister wrote a novel, Lady Baltimore, glorifying plantation life.
-His friend and Harvard classmate, Theodore Roosevelt, wrote to him criticizing the Southern bias of the novel.
+Wister was born on July 14, 1860, in the Germantown neighborhood of Philadelphia, Pennsylvania.
+His father, Owen Jones Wister, was a wealthy physician raised at "Butler Place" which adjoined Belfied, the Wister family estate in Germantown.
+His mother, Sarah Butler Wister, was the daughter of Fanny Kemble, a British actress.

-Education

-Wister briefly attended schools in Switzerland and Britain, and later studied at St. Paul's School in Concord, New Hampshire and Harvard University in Cambridge, Massachusetts, where he was a member of the Hasty Pudding Theatricals, and a member of Delta Kappa Epsilon (Alpha chapter).
-Wister was also a member of the Porcellian Club, through which he became lifelong friends with future 26th President Theodore Roosevelt.
-As a senior Wister wrote the Hasty Pudding's then most successful show, Dido and Aeneas, whose proceeds aided in the construction of their theater.
-Wister graduated from Harvard in 1882.
+Wister attended boarding schools in Switzerland and Britain.
+He studied at St. Paul's School in Concord, New Hampshire, and entered Harvard University in Cambridge, Massachusetts, in 1878.
+He was a member of the Hasty Pudding Theatricals, and a member of Delta Kappa Epsilon (Alpha chapter).
+Wister was also a member of the Porcellian Club, through which he became friends with Theodore Roosevelt.
+As a senior, Wister wrote the Hasty Pudding's then most successful show, Dido and Aeneas, whose proceeds aided in the construction of their theater.
+Wister graduated summa cum laude from Harvard in 1882.

-At first he aspired to a career in music and spent two years studying at a Paris conservatory.
-Thereafter, he worked briefly in a bank in New York before studying law; he graduated from Harvard Law School in 1888.
-Following this, he practiced with a Philadelphia firm but was never truly interested in that career.
-He was interested in politics, however, and was a staunch supporter of U.S. president Theodore Roosevelt.
+He studied for two years at a Paris conservatory and wrote six operas.
+They were never produced and he gave up his dream of a career in music.
+He worked briefly in a bank in New York before studying law; he graduated from Harvard Law School in 1888 and passed the bar in 1890.
+He practiced with a Philadelphia firm but was never truly interested in that career.

-Harvard's Board of Overseers had Theodore Roosevelt as a member in 1916 and Owen Wister as a member in 1918.

-In the 1930s, Wister opposed President Franklin D. Roosevelt and his New Deal.